Articles

 A visual representation of an or chart, where a manager/executive sits on top, with multiple reports branching down.

-Why your business needs an org chart
+Why your company needs an org chart

 Communicate changes